Model checking of hyperproperties for high-level relational models: Hyper relational model finding

 Notice that if $\Phi$ has no hyper constructs, the semantics degenerates into that of (non-hyper) relational temporal logic problems evaluated under a single trace variable.
 So, for a non-hyper problem $P$, $I \models P$, iff $I \models \mathcal{D}$ and $\pi_0 \mapsto I, \pi_0, 0 \models \phi$.

-In model checking traces are always infinite, but some BMC techniques draw conclusions from finite prefixes of infinite traces.
-This requires the semantics to be adapted~\cite{BiereCCZ99}, depending on assumptions made about the unknown continuation of the prefix.
-We consider the semantics variants of \tool{HyperQB}~\cite{HyperQube}.
-For instance, for a prefix where $p$ holds at every state, a \emph{pessimistic} semantics will assume that $p$ may not hold in the future and consider \a{always p} trivially invalid; in contrast, an \emph{optimistic} semantics will assume $p$ will continue to hold and consider \a{always p} valid.
+\paragraph{Finite prefix semantics} In model checking instance traces are always infinite, but some BMC techniques draw conclusions from finite prefixes of infinite traces.
+This requires the semantics to be adapted~\cite{BiereCCZ99}, depending on assumptions made about the unknown continuation of the prefix. \tool{HyperQB}~\cite{HyperQube} implements BMC for HyperLTL, and our approach considers the same variants of the semantics.
+For instance, for a prefix where $p$ holds at every state, a \emph{pessimistic} semantics will assume that $p$ may not hold in the future and consider \a{always p} trivially false; in contrast, an \emph{optimistic} semantics will assume $p$ will continue to hold and consider \a{always p} trivially true.
 Since certain identities (such as $\ma{always p} \equiv \ma{not eventually not p}$) no longer hold, an additional temporal operator, \a{releases}, is added to the kernel language.
+In those cases, results are still reported but they are inconclusive.
 The pessimistic semantics for a prefix of size $k$ is as follows:

 { }